OpenTermsArchive/contrib-versions/Apple/Privacy Policy.md

 Disclosure to Third Parties

 At times Apple may provide third parties with certain personal information to provide or improve our products and services, including to deliver products at your request, or to help Apple market to consumers.
 When we do, we require those third parties to handle it in accordance with relevant laws.
-Personal information will never be shared with third parties for their marketing purposes.
+Apple does not sell personal information, and personal information will never be shared with third parties for their marketing purposes.
 For example, when you purchase and activate your iPhone, you authorize Apple and your carrier to exchange the information you provide during the activation process to carry out service, including information about your device.
 If you are approved for service, your account will be governed by Apple and your carrier’s respective privacy policies.

 Service Providers